,

 Alberta has a significant number of large agricultural operations.
 These agricultural operations produce a considerable amount of organic waste in the form of manure, crops, crop residues and animal remains.
 Handling such large amounts of organic waste, especially manure, in an environmentally friendly manner is a challenge.

-Producers, scientists and other stakeholders are exploring various options to tackle this issue, and using anaerobic digesters is a promising one among them.
+Producers and stakeholders are exploring various options to tackle this issue and using anaerobic digesters is a promising one among them.
 Anaerobic digesters are specially designed tanks used to facilitate the anaerobic digestion process under a controlled atmosphere.

 Anaerobic digestion is a natural process that occurs in the absence of air.
 During this process, micro-organisms stabilize the waste organic matter and release biogas as a by-product.